 Aboriginal and Torres Strait Islander Community Events

-Diabetes Queensland participates in community events across the state to increase awareness about diabetes and its impact on Aboriginal and Torres Strait Island people.
-We share information about programs, services, resources support the community to engage in healthy living activities.
+Diabetes Queensland participates in community events across the state to increase awareness about diabetes and its impact on Aboriginal and Torres Strait Islander people.
+We share information about programs, services and resources to support the community to engage in healthy living activities.

-Our passionate staff yarn with communities about how diabetes affects the person and their family, and share information to help improve knowledge and health within community.
+Our passionate staff yarn with communities about how diabetes affects the person and their family.
+We also share information to help improve knowledge and health within community.

 National Diabetes Services Scheme (NDSS)

-Did you know that if you have diabetes and hold a Medicare card you are eligible for benefits through the National Diabetes Services Scheme (NDSS)?
+Did you know that if you have diabetes and hold a Medicare card you are eligible for benefits through the National Diabetes Services Scheme ?

-The National Diabetes Services Scheme has been around for many years and was established to assist people living with all types of diabetes to gain access to education programs and resources and to subsidies on some diabetes products, wherever they are in Australia.
+The National Diabetes Services Scheme (NDSS) has been around for many years and was established to help people living with all types of diabetes get access to education programs and resources and to subsidies on some diabetes products, wherever they are in Australia.

-This registration also allows the NDSS to determine where funds for programs are needed most.
+It’s important to register with the NDSS, because this helps them decide where funds for diabetes programs are needed most.
 The more people that are known to be living with diabetes in an area, means more funding is allocated to that area.

-Your doctor or health worker can support your registration by completing an NDSS registration form.
+Your doctor or health worker can help you register by completing an NDSS registration form.